yomi413/sinatra_project_final/README.md

   3. Read/retrieve a car, as well as a list of all cars entered to the database;

-  4. Edit/update only entries that they entered and saved to the database; and
+  4. Edit/update only entries made by the user; and

-  5. Delete only entries they entered and saved to the database.
+  5. Delete only entries made by the user.

 ## Run the Program